Thursday, November 13, 2008

 Example of organisation flowchart

-But, back to the organization structure I think everybody knows that on top is the Captain, as the saying goes "Captain onboard and God in Heaven".
+But, back to the organization structure I think everybody knows that on top is the Captain, as the saying goes "Captain onboard and next is God in heaven".
 Even legally it is not possible to have anybody else to be responsible for the ship than the Captain, this is clearly stated in every governments maritime laws.
 Therefore it is the Captain who goes and explains what went wrong in court and sometimes also takes the flak for it.

-Well, then to continue, below the Captain is usually 3 characters, namely the Staff Captain (Chief Officer), Chief Engineer and Hotel Manager (Chief Stewardess).
-Sometimes there might be also a Radio Officer but he is mostly relegated to history nowadays due to advanced technologyz.
+Well, then to continue, below the Captain is usually 3 characters, namely the Staff captain (Chief officer), Chief engineer and Hotel manager (Chief stewardess).
+Sometimes there might be also a Radio officer but he is mostly relegated to history nowadays due to advanced technologyz.
 These 3 persons represents the department head for the:

 1. Deck department;